 Canadian Pill Identifier can help you:

-identify a pill
+identify a tablet

 identify a capsule